Home » Business Email Etiquette Blog » Business Email: Thank You; You’re Welcome

 Gratitude builds relationships.
 Business is about relationships.

 When a client or associate takes their time to send their kind words my way, and I do reply, it’s not just with a “you are welcome.”
-Instead, I will email stating my gratitude for them taking their time to do so, let them know how I appreciate their input, and let them know they made my day because they do.
+Instead, I will email them stating my gratitude for them taking the time to do so, let them know how I appreciate their input, and let them know they made my day because they do.

 There is a point in every business thread/communication where replying is not constructive or has no value other than to repeat the obvious.
 You’ll know what to do when the situation arises.